ericzzj1989/Awesome-Image-Matching/README.md

-# Awesome-Local-Feature
+# Awesome-Image-Matching

-A curated list of resources for awesome local feature related works.
+A curated list of resources for awesome imag matching related works.

 If you find some overlooked papers, please open issues or pull requests (recommended).